Beyond All Reason: Recoil Engine

 The Recoil Engine's networking capabilities and ability to simulate large-scale battles were showcased during a community event celebrating 40,000 Discord members.
-During this event, matches featured record-breaking player counts, with up to 80, 110, and even 160 participants in a single game.
+During this event, matches featured record-breaking player counts, with up to 80 or 110 participants in a single game (and a theoretical maximum of 160 players in a single match).
 This milestone attracted attention from the wider gaming community and was covered by various gaming news outlets and content creators.

 Reception

 Beyond All Reason has been well received by both the community and in reviews.
 Reviews note the game's large amount of strategic depth, difficult learning curve, PVP gameplay, large-scale battles featuring hundreds of units, and its high level of polish.

 PCMag summarized it as "the best RTS release in years."
 PC Gamer stated, "Beyond All Reason pushes boundaries with some utterly enormous community celebration brawls."
 German gaming news magazine GameStar praised it for "The biggest and most bombastic battles you've ever seen in an RTS".
 Over time, a sizable community has formed around the project.
 It gained widespread international recognition and earned 20th place in Rock Paper Shotgun's favorite strategy games of all time ranking.

 In giving his first impressions of the game, Total Annihilation and Supreme Commander designer Chris Taylor stated that seeing the impact of his original work was "surreal", and that his work had become bigger than him, "its own institution", with projects inspired by his work becoming "part of the body that is this phenomenon".